-I don’t know if he said anything else after that, I just remember the jangle of his exit prompting me to carry that simple sentence, gingerly as an over-filled bucket, back to the counter where I repeat the last part to Rose, my colleague, and excuse myself to the staff-room upstairs.
-There, I sit on one of the mismatched chairs circling the low table piled with old, dog-eared magazines.
-My father’s parents died before I was born so, with just one set of grandparents, I feel a door to the past slammed shut, a generation halved.
-Through the tall sash window beside me the afternoon sun streams in unoticed.
+I don’t remember anything else after that.
+The jangle of his exit prompted me to carry that simple sentence, gingerly as an over-filled bucket, back to the counter where I repeated it to Rose, my colleague, and excused myself to the staff-room upstairs.
+There, I sit on one of the mismatched chairs circling the low table piled with dog-eared magazines.
+My father’s parents died before I was born so, with just one set of grandparents, I feel a door to the past slamming shut, a generation halved.
+Through the tall sash window beside me the afternoon sun streams in unnoticed.

-This is how Anne-Marie from Perfume & Skincare finds me – spaced out among the stale sandwich smells and lengthening shadows, thoughts on the nature of mortality repeatedly punctuated by the less lofty ‘why the fuck couldn’t my mother have told me herself?’
+This is how Anne-Marie from Perfume & Skincare finds me – spaced out among the stale sandwich smells and lengthening shadows, thoughts on the nature of mortality punctuated by the less lofty ‘why the fuck couldn’t she have told me herself?’

-I sound selfish?
-Mais oui bien sûr, I had a great teacher.
-But I never imagined this shock would be dwarfed by the knockout blow she had in store for me later.
+I never imagined this shock would be dwarfed by the knockout blow my mother had in store for me later.

 The air in the church is thick with the smell of dusty prayer books and hassock-covers, the olfactory badge of all God’s period homes – a mixture of antiquity and neglect – that, for reasons I can’t fathom, lends credence to faith.

-Pewed and passive, I’m sitting next to my sisters listening with ever-rising eyebrows to a funeral service for a man whose name I don’t recognise.
-Part of me (the one with paranoid tendencies I try to ignore) worries I’m swept up in a tragi-comic farce (“Family attends funeral for wrong man!” screams Burton Herald) as each former golfing buddy or cycling pal talks about someone I’ve never heard of before.
+Pewed and passive, I sit next to my sisters listening with ever-rising eyebrows to a funeral service for a man whose name I don’t recognise.
+Part of me worries I’m swept up in a tragi-comic farce (“Family attends funeral for wrong man!” screams Burton Herald) as each former golfing buddy or cycling pal talks about someone I’ve never heard of before.

-I scan the backs of heads for my Nana’s tight curls but her face, when I glimpse it, is all wrong – stony with the washed-out grief of The Left Behind.
+I scan the backs of heads for my Nana’s tight curls but her face, when I glimpse it, is stony with the washed-out grief of the Left Behind.
 It’s not until my mother stands to deliver her eulogy that I let myself believe this is genuine and not some surreal dark comedy.

-Still, if things already seem bizarre, what happens after the service tears the tissue of my already threadbare memory completely so that I don’t recall the wake, with aunts, uncles and cousins we rarely saw, and who knew me only as an apple-cheeked, wild-haired child – a nostalgic perception as far removed from the heavy-drinking, self-razoring, pot-smoking, and yes, selfish, twenty-something under the manners and mourning clothes as I am from them.
+Still, if things already seem bizarre, what happens after the service tears the tissue of my already threadbare memory so completely that I don’t recall the wake, with aunts, uncles and cousins we rarely saw, who knew me only as an apple-cheeked, wild-haired child; a nostalgic perception far removed from the heavy-drinking, self-razoring, pot-smoking, twenty-something beneath the manners and mourning clothes.

-I find my mother in the drift of black-clad respectfulness seeping down the aisle and the questions spill out, echoed by my sisters,
+I turn to my mother in the drift of black-clad respectfulness seeping into the churchyard and the questions spill out, echoed by my sisters,

 “Who was _?”
 (I can’t, for the life of me, remember the imposter name)